ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ### Cluster creation

-In the vSphere interface menu, go to the `Networking and Security`{.action} dashboard.
+In the vSphere interface menu, go to the `Hosts and Clusters`{.action} dashboard.

 ![Menu](images/en01dash.png){.thumbnail}